ibm-cloud-docs/enterprise-management/iam-act.md

    {: go}
    {: codeblock}

-- Use the `iam-access-management.action-control-assignment.create` method to assign the template to an `account` or `account group`  The following sample request assigns an action control template to a target account.
+- Use the `iam-access-management.action-control-assignment.create` command to assign the template to an `account` or `account group`.
+The following sample request assigns an action control template to a target account.

    ```bash
    curl -X POST 'https://iam.test.cloud.ibm.com/v1/action_control_assignments' -H 'Authorization: Bearer $TOKEN' -H 'Content-Type: application/json' -d '{